Zingle/ios-sdk/README.md

 #### Creating a list of conversations

 The example app loads the same conversation from the perspective of the contact and the service respectively.
+You will need to supply your own values for the following variables in [ZNGAppDelegate.m](Example/ZingleSDK/ZNGAppDelegate.m):
+NSString *token = @“TOKEN”;
+NSString *key = @“KEY”;
+NSString *contactChannelValue = @“test.app”;
+NSString *contactId = @“CONTACT ID”;
+NSString *serviceId = @“SERVICE ID”;

+Please direct any inquiries about the SDK and examples to rfarley@zingleme.com or your account manager.